jmontejo/for-students/_triggerAPI/03_dev.md

 source ../x86_64-centos7-gcc8-opt/setup.sh
 ```

 And now you can write here your python scripts to test, or run `runTriggerAPIExample.py` for example.
 Once everything is setup, since the code is in python there is no need to compile.
-But everytime you start a new working session you need to prepare the environment.
+But every time you start a new working session you need to prepare the environment.
 The best practice is to put the following into a `setup.sh` and just `source setup.sh` in every session.
 ```
 setupATLAS
 asetup Athena,latest,master